-How to Use VBA to List All Quieries in an Access Database
+How to List All Queries in an Access Database

 How to create VBA functions to list in the Immediate Window of its Visual Basic Editor all the queries of a Microsoft® Access database.